Well, well, well. Whaddaya know? I started this year moping. At the time, I only had two trips planned:

 - Travel on the 24th or 25th – ticket prices begin to go down during those dates, and go lower even more as you get closer to the New Year

-- If you really want to avoid pricing, you’ll see ticket prices go down or somewhat normalize after the 15th of January.
+- If you really want to avoid outrageous pricing, you’ll see ticket prices go down or somewhat normalize after the 15th of January.

 From a travel points redemption perspective, I’ve seen the same trend.
 It’s really difficult to score a massive deal during the core holiday timeframe.
-I knew going in that traveling in the heart of Christmas and New Year would be super expensive even with using points.
+I knew going in the heart of Christmas and New Year would be super expensive even with using points.
 But, this is one of those times when we just had to bite the bullet.
 Why?

 - While all of us have been to the Philippines, we’ve never been back as one big family (this includes my mom, and my brother and his family)